steven-liou/console-puts/README.md

 ---
 ## Examples for auto commenting

-- Takes care of both the line whether it has `;` or not.
-Just make sure that the "padding" length is either two spaces or a `;` and a whitespace after valid code
+- Takes care of the line whether it has `;` or not.
+Just make sure that there is one of the following delimiters in your code

     ```javascript
+    interview('Live ; coding');Anything after end of line character will automatically be commented out
+    interview('Live // coding')// Anything after comment characters will automatically be commented out
+    interview('Live >> coding')>> Anything after noise characters will automatically be commented out
+    interview('Live  coding')  Anything after two consecutive spaces will automatically be commented out
     "This is line 1"  two spaces after valid code will automatically be commented out
     "This is line 1"; a ; and a space after valid code will automatically be commented out

     // Result after motion
+    console.log(interview('Live ; coding')); // Anything after end of line character will automatically be commented out
+    console.log(interview('Live // coding'))  // Anything after comment characters will automatically be commented out
-    console.log("This is line 1")  //  two spaces after valid code will automatically be commented out
+    console.log(interview('Live >> coding'))  // >> Anything after noise characters will automatically be commented out
-    console.log("This is line 1"); //  a ; and a space after valid code will automatically be commented out
+    console.log(interview('Live  coding'))  // Anything after two consecutive spaces will automatically be commented out
     ```
 - Takes care of invalid symbols common in problems from online websites